bchainhub/remark-corepass/README.md

 # Remark CorePass

-This Remark plugin, "remark-corepass," is designed to transform CorePass notations into markdown links, enhancing the integration of blockchain-based identifiers and Fediverse handles within markdown content.
+This Remark plugin, "remark-corepass," is designed to transform CorePass notations into Markdown links (when positively checked) and negated text (when negatively checked), enhancing the integration of CorePass identifiers (Core ID) within markdown content.

+## About Core ID

+Core ID is a unique identifier used to reference Core Assets, such as documents, images, videos, and other digital assets, within the [CorePass ecosystem](https://corepass.net).
+The Core ID is composed of an [ICAN (International Crypto Asset Number)](https://cip.coreblockchain.net/sk-SK/cip/cbc/cip-100) and an checksum, which can be used to validate the identifier.

 ## Installation